What are the impacts of being on the phone when driving? Here are something you should know about phone using while driving.

 You can hardly drive safely with just one hand

 Being on the phone also reduces the preciseness of a driver’s driving.
 The drivers could not take a bend properly and even drive to the wrong lane.
 It is understandable as the cornering and bending require the engagement of both hands.
-The use of one hand could not fulfill the task.
+The use of one hand could not fulfil the task.
 Therefore, always keep your both hand on the wheels.

 3. Distract the mental cognition by talking on the phone